 Looking at dictionary definitions of the word ‘dwarf’, they seem to be well behind the times.
-They are insulting to people of short stature and reflect a background in folklore rather than paralympic medal winners.
+They are insulting to people of short stature and reflect a background in folklore rather than Paralympic medal winners.
 This burden from the past leads many people to be unable to use the word comfortably to describe their condition or that of a friend or family member.
-However, the recent high profile athletes and award winning actors who do use the word and the change in attitude of young adults with achondroplasia such as our son, demonstrate that it is now a positive statement of ‘who you are’ to describe yourself as a dwarf.
+However, the recent high profile athletes and award-winning actors who do use the word and the change in the attitude of young adults with achondroplasia such as our son, demonstrate that it is now a positive statement of ‘who you are’ to describe yourself as a dwarf.
 Positive use of the word is changing the accepted definition.
 The people who need it are now taking ownership of the word.

 Our experience started 22 years ago with the birth of our son.
 After a difficult birth and an indication from the medics that his legs were not in proportion, I entered a few days of denial.
 A full body x-ray finally confirmed the diagnosis of skeletal dysplasia due to achondroplasia.
 It was explained that he would not grow to average height and the word ‘dwarf’ was used by medical staff.
 We then banished the word from our thinking about him.
-Our concern over the coming couple of years was whether or not he would be able to walk, such was the degree of hypotonia (floppiness due to poor muscle tone).
+Our concern over the coming couple of years was whether or not he would be able to walk, such was the degree of hypotonia (floppiness due to poor muscle tone)

 By good chance our health visitor, who knew our family well after the birth of our two daughters, told us about the Restricted Growth Association (RGA).
 I phoned Dr William Shakespeare, who was a surgeon who had the same condition, and he was a wonderful reassurance for us, indicating that a positive future was very likely.
 This was helped further by our attending an RGA convention when he was one year old.